 |

-Forest backroads in higher altitudes can be muddy, snowy more than half the year.
+Forested, mountain backroads in higher altitudes can be muddy and/or snowy more than half the year.
 Be careful when approaching snow on a dirt road.
 Check the snow & mud depth.
 Use snow chains or 4 wheel drive if unsure.
 Snow cables do not have the traction needed for back road driving.
-Think first. or.... you may walk 3 miles to get a nearby Subaru to pull you out, or worse, hike longer up hill, just to get a cell signal (in the dark, freezing).
-Tow trucks, or local yokels, can charge big bucks (hundreds) to help YOU out of a bad predicament on a remote road.

-Total Escape is compiling a huge list of all local California tow truck drivers that are willing to go pull you outta a 'dirt road situation'.
-4X4 Towing: If you know of a great local tow shop like that, submit their info here.
+Total Escape is compiling a huge list of all local California tow truck drivers and 4WD clubs that are willing to go pull you outta a 'dirt road situation'.
+4X4 Towing in California: If you know of a great local tow shop like that, tell them to submit their info.

 |